-5.4 Children who need a social worker (child in need and child protection plans)
+5.5 Children who need a social worker (child in need and child protection plans)

-The DSL will hold details of social workers working with children in the setting so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes.
-Where children have a social worker, this will inform our decisions about their safety and promoting their welfare, for example, responding to absences and provision of pastoral and/or educational support.
+- The DSL will hold details of social workers working with children in the Academy so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform Academy decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.

-5.5 Looked after children, previously looked after children and care Leavers
+5.6 Looked after children, previously looked after children and care leavers

-- Leigh Stationers' Primary Academy recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable. - Where the setting believes a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the Front Door.
+- Leigh Stationers' Primary Academy recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable. - The school has appointed a 'designated teacher' Rebecca England the Principal.
+Who works with local authorities, including the Bexley Virtual School.
+Bexley Virtual School.
+The Head of the virtual school is Rosemarie Zaubzer, their role is to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the Academy believe a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via MASH. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.

-5.6 Members of the community who are Lesbian, Gay, Bi, or Trans (LGBT)
+5.7 Children who are Lesbian, Gay, Bi, or Trans (LGBT)